dannyx-sketch/student-management-system/README.md

 2. Open your terminal or command prompt
 3. Navigate to the folder containing the file
 4. Run the command:

+---

+### 6. Maintenance & Future Improvements
+- Save student records to a file or database
+- Add login authentication for security
+- Develop a GUI for better usability
 ```bash

 python student_management_system.py